flowerinthenight/rmq/README.md

 The library maintains a single connection and channel.
 It also maintains a map of bindings of exchanges and queues added by the user.
 Each binding can be configured to be a producer, a consumer, or both.

-The connection object can be initialized using the following code snippet:
+First, create the connection object with:

 ```go